ferblape/windchime-stats/README.md

 # Windchime Stats

-Realtime two phases stats in your shop, powered with Node.JS, Redis and Websockets.
+Experimental realtime stats in your Toldo shop, powered with Node.JS, Redis and Websockets.

 ## Dependencies